Target level of study

 Faculty of Science

-The Product-Material-Process triptype is apprehended through company visits whose themes are:
+The Product-Material-Process triptych is explored through company visits covering the following topics:

 - welding (Cameron France);